greg-raven/grus/_posts/2014-01-20-no-coddling-illegal-aliens.md

 In 2010, CBS Evening News reported what everyone knows to be the case:

 > "Officers say thousands of immigrants and smugglers still cross the border illegally into Arizona every day.
 They commit a disproportionate amount of crime.
-Illegal immigrants are just seven percent of Arizona’s population,but make up nearly 15 percent of the state’s prison population.
+Illegal immigrants are just seven percent of Arizona's population,but make up nearly 15 percent of the state's prison population.
 They represent 14 percent of all inmates jailed for manslaughter and murder, and 24 percent of inmates on drug charges ..."

 Legalizing criminals does NOT make our country more safe, and in fact does not benefit us in any way.